Picovoice/porcupine/demo/unity/README.md

 # Porcupine Unity Demo

-The Porcupine demo for Unity is is a multi-platform demo that runs on:
+The Porcupine demo for Unity is a multi-platform demo that runs on:

 - Desktop Standalone (Windows, macOS and Linux x86_64)
 - iOS 9.0+
 - Android 4.1+

-Additionally you will need a version of Unity that is 2017.4 or higher.
+Additionally, you will need a version of Unity that is 2017.4 or higher.

 ## Usage
-The easiest way to run the demo is to simply import the [Porcupine Unity package](/binding/unity/porcupine.unitypackage) into your project, open the PorcupineDemo scene and hit play.
+The easiest way to run the demo is to simply import the [Porcupine Unity package](/binding/unity/porcupine-2.0.0.unitypackage) into your project, open the PorcupineDemo scene and hit play.
 To run on other platforms or in the player, go to _File > Build Settings_, choose your platform and hit the `Build and Run` button.

 Once the demo launches, press the `Start Listening` button and try out any of the listed wake words.